 The first two steps also occur when the Datto pairs with the target VM.

+- If the Datto device is a virtual appliance, it can use hot add (through vddk-fuse) to directly attach the VMDK from the VMware snapshot to itself.
+Using hotadd, the backup data is transferred over the vSphere management network.
 As a failover, or if the Datto device is a physical appliance, it connects to the VMDK from the VMware snapshot using the Network Block Device (NBD) protocol.
 With this type of connection, the backup data is transferred over the VM network.

 - The appliance transfers the backup data from the VMware snapshot of the VMDK to itself, and takes a ZFS snapshot of the disk images in the live dataset, just like an agent-based backup.

-Agentless backups transfer to the Datto appliance as a sparse image, a type of disk image file that takes up only as much disk space as is stored in it.
-Sparse images grow in size as the user adds data to them.
-Over time, as files are deleted or overwritten by the production VM, both a thin-provisioned disk as well as a sparse image file will grow.
-This is because VMware has no way to tell that these files have been removed or altered; even though these blocks are marked as free in the filesystem, they will copy into the backup image.
+Agentless backups transfer to the Datto appliance as a sparse image.
+This type of disk image file is similar to a thin-provisioned VMDK; it takes up only as much disk space as the size of its stored contents.
+Unlike a thick-provisioned VMDK, a sparse image file should not take up the full provisioned size of the virtual disk.

+Sparse images grow in size as the user adds data.
+Over time, as files are deleted or overwritten by the production VM, both a thin-provisioned disk and a sparse image file will grow because VMware cannot tell that these files have been removed or altered.
+Although these blocks are marked as free in the filesystem, they will copy into the backup image.

-A: When backing up a protected virtual machine, virtual Datto appliances use a hot-add vddk protocol, which attaches the protected machine's disks directly to the Datto device.
-Virtual disk size is only limited by the amount of free disk space on the appliance's array.
+Virtual Datto SIRIS devices: When backing up a protected virtual machine, virtual Datto devices use a hot-add vddk protocol, which attaches the protected machine's disks directly to the Datto device.
+Virtual disk size is limited by the amount of free disk space on the appliance's array.

-Physical Siris devices leverage the NBD vddk protocol.
 Virtual Datto appliances will also failover to the NBD protocol if hot-add fails.

+Physical Datto SIRIS devices: These devices use the NBD vddk protocol.
 With NBD, VMware recommends using virtual disks that are no larger than 1TB in size.

-If a virtual machine's hardware version is version 6 or older, or the CBT is corrupt, every backup for that machine will be a full backup until you upgrade the hardware version or repair the CBT.
+If a virtual machine's hardware is version 6 or older, or the CBT is corrupt, every backup for that machine will be a full backup until you upgrade the hardware version or repair the CBT.

 Without quiescing, VMware snapshots are only crash-consistent.

-Q: Are VMware snapshots a good backup strategy?
+Are VMware snapshots a good backup strategy?
 Should I take some manually and keep them around just in case?